-Like Rockefeller Center, the site for the present-day World Trade Center was not a shoe-in from the beginning.
+Like Rockefeller Center, the site for the present-day World Trade Center was not a shoo-in from the beginning.
 Rockefeller Center was initially envisioned on the East River, where the UN now stands.
 A 1959 rendering shows a potential World Trade Center site on the East River below Brooklyn Bridge, eradicating the Fulton Fish Market.
 Nearly 60 years later, Fulton Fish Market remains a contentious site fighting against redevelopment, this time against the Howard Hughes Corporation.

 1959 rendering of East Side World Trade Center below Brooklyn Bridge.
 Image via Wikimedia Commons.

-With Port Authority involvement however, the site was moved to the Hudson Terminal Building on the West Side to accommodate New Jersey commuters.
+With Port Authority involvement, however, the site was moved to the Hudson Terminal Building on the West Side to accommodate New Jersey commuters.
 The powerful tool of urban planners, eminent domain, was used to buy out and evict the tenants of Radio Row.
 A lawsuit was filed in June 1962 and it eventually went all the way to the Supreme Court who declined to hear the case—a precursor to later eminent domain cases where the court would rule in favor of economic (re)development.
-Meanwhile construction of the World Trade Center commenced.
+Meanwhile, construction of the World Trade Center commenced.

 The next month a newsworthy protest took place in Radio Row, with owners carrying a coffin to “symbolize the death of ‘Mr. Small Businessman.'”
-In addition to those in the radio industry, Radio Row had about 100 residents who also strongly resisted takeover, along with a hodgepodge of various retailers, including clothing, jewelry, stationery, gardening, hardware and restaurants.
+In addition to those in the radio industry, Radio Row had about 100 residents who also strongly resisted takeover, along with a hodgepodge of various retailers, including clothing, jewelry, stationery, gardening, hardware, and restaurants.